What should I know before I arrive?

 - People are often surprised by the selection and quantity of items to choose from.
 It is helpful to bring boxes or box tops to carry your new plants home in.

 - It is important to label your donated plants.
 This really helps the new owners of your plants treat them well.
-The form (very brief and simple) is downloadable from the “forms” tab on this website.
+The form is downloadable here.

 Tools and other inanimate objects do not need labels.